StarThinking/ZebraConf/README.md

  * Yang Wang (The Ohio State University)

 ## Directory Structure
- * `app_meta` contains the metadata information about the four applications (i.e., HDFS, YARN, MR, HBASE) we applied.
+ * `app_meta` contains the metadata information about the four applications (i.e., HDFS, YARN, MR, HBASE, FLINK) we applied.
 The information will be used to set up testing environment.
  * `agent` contains the source code of ConfAgent module and a utility class to fetch unit tests' error report to ease debug.
  * `runner` contains the source code of TestRunner, the library, the shared files used to communicate with ConfAgent,  the script to run heterogeneous tests, and scripts for cluster testing.
  * `test_gen` contains the scripts to generate testing cases.